Why Space?

 Space: The Missing Dimension in Financial Mathematics

-Space is our physical context, stretching from subatomic to interstellar space and every layer in between and beyond, and it is also a dimension of analysis currently missing from our equations of value and return – built around risk and time.
-Below is a selection of core finance equations that support this proposition.
-There are no context parameters in any of them, our physical context is absent from our core equations of value and return.
+Space is our physical context, stretching from subatomic to interstellar space and every layer in between and beyond, and it is also a dimension of analysis currently missing from our equations of value and return in finance – all built around risk and calendar time.
+Below is a selection of core finance equations that support this claim.
+There are no context parameters in any of them, our physical context is absent from our core equations.
 Our current financial value framework and mathematics are built in Risktime, without context parameters, without space.

 See Brealey, Myers, and Allen (2020), Pike, Neale, Akbar, and Linsley (2018), Watson and Head (2016), Williams (1938), Fama and French (1996, 2004, 2015), Gordon (1959), Gordon and Gordon (1997), Gordon and Shapiro (1956), Markowitz, (1952), Modigliani and Miller (1958), Ross (1976), Roll and Ross (1980), Sharpe (1964), Lintner (1965), Merton, (1973), Black and Scholes (1973), Nobel Prize (1997), Koller et al. (2015, 2011), Choudhry (2012, 2018), Damodaran (2012, 2017), Yescombe (2014), Rosenbaum and Pearl (2013), Isaac and O’Leary (2013) and others.
 See Papazian (2023, 2022) for a detailed discussion of the above, and the absence of space and space impact.